kdashora/kushagrad.github.io/docs/API.md

 ### Message Receiver
 The message receiver will:
-1. Handle all incoming messages over the UART network.
+1. Handle all incoming messages over the UART network.\
-2. Process messages intended for Kushagra:
+2. Process messages intended for Kushagra:\
-   - For "Sensor Data Transmission," extract temperature and humidity data and forward it to the web interface.
+   - For "Sensor Data Transmission," extract temperature and humidity data and forward it to the web interface.\
-   - For "Alignment Frequency Confirmation," log the confirmation status.
+   - For "Alignment Frequency Confirmation," log the confirmation status.\
-3. Trash messages sent by Kushagra that loop back to the subsystem.
+3. Trash messages sent by Kushagra that loop back to the subsystem.\
-4. Ignore malformed messages or those exceeding buffer size.
+4. Ignore malformed messages or those exceeding buffer size.\

 ### Message Sender
-The message sender will:
+The message sender will:\
-1. Format all outgoing messages with proper prefix, suffix, sender, receiver, and data fields.
+1. Format all outgoing messages with proper prefix, suffix, sender, receiver, and data fields.\
-2. Send example messages with time-varying data for testing purposes.
+2. Send example messages with time-varying data for testing purposes.\
-3. Prioritize forwarding received messages over sending new ones.
+3. Prioritize forwarding received messages over sending new ones.\
 4. Limit sending rate using timers or interrupts.

----

-## Example Messages

-### Example Message Formats

-#### Sensor Data Transmission
-Byte Sequence:
-[0x01] [+70] [+30]
-Explanation:
-Byte 1 (message_type): Sensor Data Transmission (0x01)
-Byte 2-3 (temperature): Environmental temperature (+70°F)
-Byte 4-5 (humidity): Environmental humidity (+30%)

-#### Alignment Frequency
-Byte Sequence:
-[0x03]
-Explanation:
-Byte 1 (message_type): Alignment Frequency Command (0x03)
-Byte 2-3 (alignment_frequency): Update interval (300 seconds)

-#### Alignment Frequency Confirmation
-Byte Sequence:
-[0x04]
-Explanation:
-Byte 1 (message_type): Alignment Frequency Confirmation (0x04)
-Byte 2 (confirmation_code): Success Code (200)